wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

    * https://landing.google.com/sre/sre-book/chapters/effective-troubleshooting/

    * Download the file only once from the URL.
    * Pre-process it so that the same calculation doesn't need to be done over and over again.
-This can be done in two ways.
-You can choose any one of them:
+This can be done in two ways ("Dynamic Programming").
-   * To create a dictionary with the start dates and then use the data in the dictionary instead of the complicated calculation.
+   * Create a dictionary with the start dates and then use the data in the dictionary instead of the complicated calculation.
-   * To sort the data by start_date and then go date by date.
+   * Sort data by start_date and then go date by date.
    <br /><br />

 5. <a target="_blank" href="https://www.coursera.org/learn/configuration-management-cloud?specialization=google-it-automation">Configuration Management and the Cloud</a> by SRE includes Deploying <a target="_blank" href="https://www.coursera.org/learn/configuration-management-cloud/lecture/wAyPs/what-is-puppet">Puppet 6</a> ("the current standard"), Automation in the Cloud, Managing Cloud Instances at Scale